 How do I get rid of bed bugs?

 To eliminate bed bugs from your home or property, and prevent a re-infestation, partner with a knowledgeable professional.
 At Pest Czar, our local and experienced professionals can provide the comprehensive services needed to find and get rid of bed bugs living in your home.
 We can then prevent their return by implementing one of our GreenPro certified pest protection plans.
-For exceptional, eco-friendly bed bug control services in the Baltimore, Maryland, or Washington, D.C. areas, call Pest Czar!
+For exceptional, eco-friendly bed bug control services in the Baltimore Metro area of Maryland, call Pest Czar!

 How can I prevent bed bugs in the future?

 Preventing problems with bed bugs can be tricky.
 There are several things you can do to protect your home and family from them:

 Put into place a professional bed bug control program from Pest Czar.

 Inspect any hotel room (or room where you will stay overnight) for bed bugs before bringing luggage and other belongings into it.

 After returning home from a trip, wash and dry all clothing from your trip on a high heat setting.